SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-009 Automated Testing.md

 ## Not an Option

 - [Learn Go with tests](https://quii.gitbook.io/learn-go-with-tests)
   - TDD Examples.
-Personally I believe TDD is only approptiate when the spec is well defined.
+Personally I believe TDD is only appropriate when the spec is well defined.
 Not a good fit for greenfield and a lot of unknowns.
 - https://jestjs.io/docs/snapshot-testing
   - No UI for this example.
 - [Awesome Go: Testing](https://github.com/avelino/awesome-go?tab=readme-ov-file#testing)